axxeerick/famelo/content/authors/firstname_lastname/_index.md

 - name:
   url: ""

-#If you would like to add your personal interests, remove the hashtag in front of the lines and replace the topics.
-#interests:
-#- Artificial Intelligence
-#- Computational Linguistics
-#- Information Retrieval

 #If you would like to add education history: remove the hashtag, list the subject on the "course" line, the institution, and the year.
-#education:
+Instead of this, you could also add a link to your personal website (see the end of this document)
+education:
-#  courses:
+  courses: Sociology (M.A.)
-#  - course:
+  - course: The Ohio State University
-#    institution:
+    institution: 2020
-#    year:
+    year:
 #  - course:
 #    institution:
 #    year: